Edmonton Transit Service: Streetcars

-After some initial postwar hiccups, which necessitated even more streetcar tracks being built as late as in 1946 in order to avoid service gaps, the transition to trolleybuses picked up steam.
-By 1949, only two streetcar routes remained in service: The Blue Route, and the Blue & White Route, which totaled 27 km in length.
-In its final configuration, the service went between a turning loop at 109 Street and 84 Avenue, and another loop at 66 Street and 124 Avenue, via the High Level Bridge.
+After some initial postwar hiccups, which necessitated even more streetcar tracks being built as late as 1946 to avoid service gaps, the transition to trolleybuses picked up steam.
+By 1949, only two streetcar routes remained in service: the Blue Route, and the Blue and White Route, which totalled 27 km in length.
+In its final configuration, the service went between a turning loop at 109 Street and 84 Avenue and another loop at 66 Street and 124 Avenue, via the High Level Bridge.

 On 1 September 1951, Edmonton streetcar No. 1 – the first streetcar ordered by Edmonton – performed a ceremonial 'last run' across the High Level Bridge while carrying special dignitaries; over 1000 spectators lined its route.
-Early the next morning, the dignitaries rode streetcar #52 back to the ETS Cromdale shop, which marked the final time that a streetcar was operated by ETS.
+Early the next morning, the dignitaries rode streetcar No. 52 back to the ETS Cromdale shop, which marked the final time that a streetcar was operated by ETS.

-All of Edmonton's streetcars, except for #1, were stripped of their valuable materials like steel and electric wiring, and the bodies were sold for scrap.
+All of Edmonton's streetcars, except for No. 1, were stripped of their valuable materials like steel and electric wiring, and the bodies were sold for scrap.
 The Edmonton Radial Railway Society (ERRS) has recovered and restored three former Edmonton streetcars, and has another six awaiting restoration.
-Aside from the three which it recovered and restored, it also operates Edmonton #1, which sat outside in a city yard for over ten years before being restored by volunteers – many of whom who later founded the ERRS.
+Aside from the three which it recovered and restored, it also operates Edmonton No. 1, which sat outside in a city yard for over ten years before being restored by volunteers – many of whom who later founded the ERRS.